masa-sumimoto/adobe-xd-color-scale/README.md

 ## How to install

-*This plugin has not been approved yet and can not be installed.*

 1. Select menu : Plugins > Discover Plugins
 2. Search for "Color Scale"
 3. Click Install